Georgia Bulldogs women's tennis

 The Georgia Bulldogs women's tennis team represents the University of Georgia in NCAA Division I college tennis.
 The team is part of the Southeastern Conference and plays home matches at the Dan Magill Tennis Complex.
-As of the end of the 2025 season, Georgia has won three NCAA singles championships, 10 SEC regular season titles, 12 SEC tournament titles, five ITA indoor team titles (1994, 1995, 2002, 2019, and 2025), and three national team championships.
+As of the end of the 2025 season, Georgia has won three NCAA singles championships, 10 SEC regular season titles, 12 SEC tournament titles, six ITA indoor team titles (1994, 1995, 2002, 2019, 2025 and 206), and three national team championships.

 Former Georgia men's tennis national champion Drake Bernstein was promoted from assistant head coach to head coach in 2024 after the retirement of long-time coach Jeff Wallace.
 In 2025, Bernstein's second year in charge of the program, he was voted as SEC Coach of the Year and his team won the NCAA team championship.

 Head coaches

 Women's Tennis Head coaches of the Bulldogs.